QC Bike Collective’s mission is to to get, and keep, the Manchester community riding bicycles, safely and affordably.

 We first organized in July 2014 and held two community clinics over six months.
 These repair clinics indicated interest in, and the need for, affordable bike services within our community.
-Our strong partnership with NeighborWorks of Southern NH (our fiscal agent; a non-profit housing and community development agency) has allowed us the opportunity to locate at 373 Union Street, in Manchester, NH, in the heart of the Queen City, and accept tax-deductible donations in the form of bicycles, parts, and cash.
+Our strong partnership with NeighborWorks of Southern NH (our fiscal agent; a non-profit housing and community development agency) allowed us the opportunity to set up shop in the heart of the Queen City, and accept tax-deductible donations in the form of bicycles, parts, and cash.

-In March 2015, we developed plans for regular open shop hours and organized to accept bike donations and conduct sales.
-Since May, we have been open every Tuesday evening from 5 to 8 PM, adding more shop time when we could.
-Over that period, we have served nearly 300 individuals with repairs ranging from flat tires to frozen bottom brackets.
+In March 2015, we developed plans for regular, open shop hours and formally organized to accept bike donations and conduct sales.
+Since May 2015, we have been open every Tuesday evening from 5 to 8 PM, adding more shop time whenever we could.
+Over that period, we have served nearly 800 individuals with repairs ranging from flat tires to frozen bottom brackets.

-In June 2015, we implemented a pricing plan for the use of shop time/equipment and the sale of used parts and bicycles.
-Since that time, we have taken in over 200 bicycles and rehabilitated many of those, now in use in our community.
+In June 2015, we implemented a pricing plan for the use of shop/equipment and the sale of used parts and bicycles.
+Since that time, we have taken in over 800 bicycles and many of those are now in use in our community.

-We have received significant bike donations from individuals thanks to local press coverage and word of mouth in the community.
-Additionally, the Manchester Police Department now donates all bikes found, or confiscated, to QC Bike Collective, instead of sending them to auction out of state.
+We are very grateful to have received significant bike donations from individuals thanks to local press coverage and word of mouth in the community.
+Since July 2015, the Manchester Police Department now donates all bikes found, or confiscated, to QC Bike Collective, instead of sending them to auction out of state.

 Since May 2016, we have supplied nearly 550 bike, lock, light & helmet packages to Beech St. and Gossler Park 5th grade students as awards for their successful completion of leadership curriculum.